Park Lane Hotel (Manhattan): Preservation and proposed redevelopment

 The Helmsley Park Lane Hotel was owned and operated by Helmsley-Spear, Inc., the real estate development company run by Harry and wife Leona Helmsley, until it was sold to Steve Witkoff's Witkoff Group in 2013, following Leona's death in 2007.

 The Park Lane Hotel structure, at the center of a preservation battle between Witkoff and architects, was purchased by the former in 2013 for $660 million.
 Witkoff ultimately won the battle, and the structure did not gain landmark status.
 In 2014, a grassroots effort stemming from architectural enthusiast and community members, Save Park Lane NY, was formed with the goal of preserving the hotel and presenting a case for historic preservation to the Landmarks Preservation Commission of New York City.
 Save Park Lane NY was to present the request for landmark preservation of the Park Lane Hotel to Community Board 5 on October 6, 2014.
+Witkoff Group proposed 1 Park Lane, a 1,210-foot supertall skyscraper, on the hotel's site, to be designed by Handel Architects.
+If built, the building would have ranked among the tallest in New York City.
+The building would have contained eighty-eight condominiums, with a library, a pool, a spa, and a restaurant.